 The base of the sauce

 The sauce for this falafel curry is really easy to make and I also like to use this base for a variety of different curries.
 Add chickpeas, veggies, potatoes instead of falafel and boom… whole different curry!

 You’ll only need two main ingredients for the sauce: tomato purée and coconut milk.
 It makes the creamiest and easiest sauce ever.
 I just love the combination of these two main flavors.
-To that, we add tons of spices such as ginger powder, onion powder, curry powder, salt, and fresh ginger.
+To that, we add ginger powder, garam masala, salt, and fresh ginger.
 Aaand we’re done.

 I’ve made a huge pan of falafel curry for an Indian-inspired dinner party lately and everyone loved it!
 Although there have been various curries, this one has been the star of the evening :)